doyouknowrahul/Health-Analysis-Dashboard-PowerBI/README.md

 # Health and Fitness Dashboard
 This Power BI report provides a comprehensive overview of health and fitness metrics, focusing on key areas such as distance traveled, calories burned, and steps completed.
 The report includes the following features:

-<h1>Distance Traveled:Monthly breakdown showing total distance covered with a comparison across quarters.
+<h1>Distance Traveled: Monthly breakdown showing total distance covered with a comparison across quarters.
 <br>
 *Steps Completed: Detailed count of steps taken, displayed monthly and quarterly.
 <br>